tamberg/fhnw-phycom/00/README.md

 > Students are expected to be present for the entire two weeks.

 - The course consists of inputs and hands-on making sessions.
-- We will use specific equipment in a makerspace setting.
+- We will use specific tools available in a makerspace setting.

 ### Week 1